PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Application fails to parse certificates >8KB (PQC signatures are ~3.3KB)

-CertBridge flexibility: Policy can route different certificates to different backend CAs.
-Legacy apps get classical, modern apps get PQC, all from same infrastructure.
+The 3AM flexibility: Policy routes different certificates to different backend CAs.
+Legacy apps get classical, modern apps get PQC, all from the same infrastructure.
+No split environments.
+No parallel systems.

-Challenge 3: "Our change management process is too slow for algorithm migration"
+Challenge 3: "Our change management is too slow"

 Symptom: Certificate changes require 14–30 day approval cycles, making rapid iteration impossible.